Page 2 of the January 13th, 1979 edition of Record Mirror contained a short paragraph with "exciting news for all readers":

 When I began writing my own chart analysis pieces and posted them to usenet in November 1992 whether consciously or not I was taking inspiration from the work of Alan Jones.
-I noted that I started out copying him and then spent over two and a half decades anxiously trying not to do so.
+I've noted many times that I started out copying him and then spent over two and a half decades anxiously trying not to do so.
 Over the years I've been confused for him, been asked if I secretly am him, and indeed incurred his amused wrath when people have attributed to him errors that are entirely of my own making.
 Only once did I become a direct substitute for him, Radio One approaching me to help write the Top 40 of 1998 show when he was too busy to make his usual contribution to the research.

 But all eras have to end.
 In January I was taken into the confidence of those who knew that he was ready to retire, having been persuaded to remain in place at Music Week for far longer than he had originally intended.
 His columns for the March 5th issue of the magazine are to be his last, the legendary music writer signing off in typically understated style: